metarex-media/www-metarex-media/content/blog/win-at-v-nova-TH/index.md

 ---
-title:       17:00 at V-Nova booth!
+title:       "Annoucing the Winner of MetaRex Treasure Hunt"
-linkTitle:   17:00 at V-Nova booth!
+linkTitle:   "Annoucing the Winner of MetaRex Treasure Hunt"
 date:        2024-09-15
 description: "A BIG MetaRex thank you to all the people who contributed to the MetaRex Treasure Hunt"
 author:      Bruce Devlin [@in](https://www.linkedin.com/in/mrmxf/)